 The Primary Elevation Data and Secondary Elevation Data panels are used to define the primary and secondary (if available in the project) elevation data sources for extracting the weir crest geometry.
 Depending on the selected elevation data source type, the content of these panels changes to specify additional elevation data information.

 When a secondary elevation data source is available, the software forms a concave hull around the primary elevation data source.
-For locations where elevation data from the primary data source is unavailable, the software will use the elevation data from the secondary data source.
+For locations where elevation data from the primary data source are unavailable, the software will use the elevation data from the secondary data source.

 Note that the user cannot utilize the same data source for defining the primary and secondary elevation data.